The linkage principle for restricted critical level representations of affine Kac-Moody algebras: Introduction

-For all levels $k\ne c$ the categorical structure of $\CO_k$ is well-known and admits a description in terms of the affine Hecke algebra associated to $\hfg$, in analogy to the case of the category $\CO$ for a finite dimensional simple complex Lie algebra (cf.~ \cite{Fie06}).
-However, for $k=c$ the structure changes drastically.
+For all levels $k\ne \crit$ the categorical structure of $\CO_k$ is well-known and admits a description in terms of the affine Hecke algebra associated to $\hfg$, in analogy to the case of the category $\CO$ for a finite dimensional simple complex Lie algebra (cf.~ \cite{Fie06}).
+However, for $k=\crit$ the structure changes drastically.
 In fact, Lusztig anticipated in his ICM address in 1990 that the representation theory at the critical level resembles the representation theory of a small quantum group or a modular Lie algebra (cf.~ \cite{Lus91}).
-In particular, it should not be the affine Hecke algebra that governs the structure of $\CO_c$, but its periodic module.
+In particular, it should not be the affine Hecke algebra that governs the structure of $\CO_\crit$, but its periodic module.
 The Feigin--Frenkel conjecture on the simple critical characters (cf.~ \cite{AF08}) points in this direction as well.
 So one might hope that there is a description of the critical level representation theory that closely resembles the one given for small quantum groups and modular Lie algebras by Andersen, Jantzen and Soergel in \cite{AJS94}.

 The main result in this paper is another step towards such a description (following the paper \cite{AF08}).
-We prove the restricted linkage principle, i.e.~ we show that a simple module occurs in a restricted Verma module only if their highest weights lie in the same orbit under the associated integral Weyl group (cf.~ Theorem \ref{theorem-newlinkage}).
-Moreover, we study restricted projective objects, prove a BGGH-reciprocity result (cf.~ Theorem \ref{theorem-resBGGH}) and describe the corresponding block decomposition (cf.~ Theorem \ref{theorem-resblockdecomp}).
+We prove the restricted linkage principle, i.e.~ we show that a simple module occurs in a restricted Verma module only if their highest weights lie in the same orbit under the associated integral Weyl group.
+Moreover, we study restricted projective objects, prove a BGG-reciprocity result and describe the corresponding block decomposition.
 Our results are in close analogy to the quantum group and the modular case, hence they strongly support the above conjectures.
-In the remainder of the introduction we explain the statements in more detail.